 - Incorporates innovative archives/rare books–centered pedagogical approaches

-- Involves close collaboration with an archivist or rare books librarian to define specific learning objectives, select materials or documents, design tailored small group activities, and model document analysis though directed prompts
+- Involves close collaboration with an archivist or special collections librarian to define specific learning objectives for the visit to the archives, select materials or documents, design tailored small group activities, and model document analysis through directed prompts

 - Provides opportunities for students to do at least one of the following:

-- scaffolded research and writing assignments using a variety of primary sources
+- scaffolded research and writing assignments using variety of primary sources

 - training in critical analysis and use of primary source materials through specific and tailored prompts